jeon11/academic-kickstart/content/home/experience.md

   date_start = "2021-04-01"
   date_end = "2021-06-06"
   description = """
-  • Facilitated a total of 76 sessions of contextual inquiries and usability testing across 7 different projects from WA state government agencies, Facebook, and Instagram
+  • Improved web and mobile usability across 7 different projects through comparative usability studies and interviews for WA state agencies, Facebook, and Instagram

- • Assisted senior UX researchers in moderating and analyzing data to synthesize insights and recommendations for clients in a fast-paced environment
+• Assisted senior UX researchers in facilitating a total of 76 sessions of moderating and analyzing data to synthesize insights and recommendations for clients

   **Skills:** generative research, contextual inquiries, usability testing, AB Testing
   """